rgiovani/data-search/readme.md

 - This distance is delimited between two ends called 'min' and 'max'.
   - As an attempt to find the best word combinations, the search always uses the value of 'max' first, to verify that the words in the object's array of tags are closely to what was typed, making it possible to verify that what was typed is identical to some tag of an object.
   - If nothing is found, the search uses the value between 'max' and 'min' to find the words (typed in the search) that most closely match the object's tag array.
-  - At this point the closer the 'min' is to 'max' or the 'max' to 'min', the lower the tolerance for the words in the search and the greater the probability of finding an object similar (or not) to the one requested .
+  - At this point the closer the 'min' is to 'max' or the 'max' to 'min', the lower the tolerance for the words in the search and the greater the probability of finding an object similar (or not) to the one requested.

 ### **Using setDistance**
 - setDistance(min,max)